Poland has become the first country to move banking records en masse onto blockchain.

 One of the criticisms of blockchain is that its immutable nature – with every block of data containing a cryptographic hash of the preceding one – appears to clash with GDPR’s right to be forgotten (the right of citizens to have personal data permanently erased from an organisation’s systems).
 However, according to the announcement, the on-chain data storage system includes “a mechanism enabling the right to erase personal data”.

-How data is either deleted, obfuscated, or rendered inaccessible isn’t clear, as the announcement also says, “once published, every document is retained regardless of what happens to the original publisher, so that the guarantee of long-term duration of storage time and unblockable access to information are independent from the status of the contractual relationship between the service provider and the user”.
-[We have put these questions to Billon and are awaiting a response – Ed.]
+How data is either deleted, obfuscated, or rendered inaccessible was not made clear in Billon’s announcement, which also said, “once published, every document is retained regardless of what happens to the original publisher, so that the guarantee of long-term duration of storage time and unblockable access to information are independent from the status of the contractual relationship between the service provider and the user”.

 Of course, the right to be forgotten may be overridden by some organisations’ legal and fiscal requirements to retain certain types of data.